-Visiting rules are being relaxed at hospitals run by East Suffolk and North Essex NHS Foundation Trust (ESNEFT) so that some patients and their loved ones can see each other again.
+Visiting rules have been relaxed at hospitals run by East Suffolk and North Essex NHS Foundation Trust (ESNEFT) so that some patients and their loved ones can see each other again.

-The Trust reintroduced visiting yesterday (15 June).
-It comes after the publication of new national guidance on hospital visiting during the coronavirus (COVID-19) pandemic.
+The Trust reintroduced visiting on 15 June.
+It comes after the publication of new national guidance on hospital visiting during the Coronavirus (COVID-19) pandemic.
 One visitor a day will now be able to see patients who have been in hospital for more than 48 hours.

 The visit will be for 45 minutes and must be ‘booked’ in advance by ringing the ward where the patient is receiving care.
 Staggered visiting times are running from 10am to 9pm, Monday to Friday.

 At the same time, patients and visitors using any of ESNEFT’s services must now wear a face covering at all times to help prevent the spread of coronavirus and protect themselves and others.